hungryram/nrguam/content/pages/sell.md

 heading = "Professional Photography" image = ""
 [intro]
+body = ""
+button_label = ""
+button_link = ""
-body = "Your property is the fruit of your labor.
-It deservces to be sold professionally" button_label = "" button_link = ""
+heading = "Your property is the fruit of your labor.
+It deserves to be sold professionally" [search_engine_optimization] meta_description = "" no_index = false
-heading = "Sell with National Realty" [search_engine_optimization] meta_description = ""
-no_index = false